-Apollogic devices support World Community Grid research projects on more effective COVID-19 and cancer treatment
+Apollogic devices support World Community Grid research projects

 At Apollogic, as in any IT company, we use laptops, which over time are no longer sufficient for daily operations.
 Increased hardware requirements or damage from constant use cause old computers to be replaced by new ones.
 However, still working laptops can still be used by people in need, which is proven by the success of initiatives such as last year’s campaign coordinated by the Investor Support Office together with the Department of Education of the Poznań City Hall.
 However, not every laptop remains in good technical condition for many years.
 What to do with the devices that are badly damaged and can no longer be used conveniently?